daengdaengLee/articles/순서를 유지하는 비동기 동시 처리/Asynchronous Concurrent Processing that Keeping Order.md

     params.source.on(`data`, handler);
     params.source.once(`close`, () => {
-        // Update upon closure of the input event stream and execute the output function.
+        // Update upon closure of the source event stream and execute the output function.
         // !!Caution!!
-Immediate closure of the output event stream could lead to loss of incomplete tasks. isClosed = true;
+Immediate closure of the destination event stream could lead to loss of incomplete tasks. isClosed = true;
         tick();
     });